AI4Finance-Foundation/FinNLP/README.md

-# Natural Language Processing in Finance
+# Natural Language Dataset for Finance
-#

 The demos will be shown in [ChatGPT for FinTech](https://github.com/AI4Finance-Foundation/ChatGPT-for-FinTech)